Montana Dept. of Public Health Expands Successful Worksite Walking Program

 The CDPHP Bureau plans to continue outreach to business influencers who have the power to affect wellness-related purchase decisions of employers.
 In addtion, they will continue to support those who have already engaged.
 They would like to see all employers and partners expand their enrollment and sustain the effort by offering WWE as a covered benefit.

-Finally, the CDPHP Bureau plans to continue working toward accessing more data that will further support the business case for WWE as an effective, low-impact physical actvity worksite wellness program for most employees, including those with arthritis or other chronic conditions.Primary web link for more information:
+Finally, the CDPHP Bureau plans to continue working toward accessing more data that will further support the business case for WWE as an effective, low-impact physical actvity worksite wellness program for most employees, including those with arthritis or other chronic conditions.Program Areas:

 Worksite HealthState Contact Information: